SAP-samples/teched2023-DA260/exercises/ex4/README.md

    ![Ex04_11](images/Ex04_11.png)

 13. Please select the target container that is matching with the last two digets (Numbers) that are also part of your SAP Datasphere user ID, e.g. if you use user AC60851U**01**, please select the folder teched-**01** as target container.
+If you select another folder of another user, the replication will fail.

 14. All the target table would be listing like this.